AlexGoldie/discobench/discobench/tasks/OnPolicyRL/datasets/Brax/Reacher/description.md

 DESCRIPTION
-In Brax Reacher, a 3-link arm robot must learn to push a cylinder to a target location.
-The arm has 7 degrees of freedom and operates in a 2D plane.
-The goal is to manipulate the cylinder to reach the target position using coordinated arm movements.
+A 2-link arm robot must learn to reach a target location with its end-effector.
+The arm operates in a 2D plane and has 2 degrees of freedom.
+The goal is to position the end-effector as close as possible to a randomly placed target.

 OBSERVATION SPACE
-The observation is a ndarray with shape (23,) containing:
+The observation is a ndarray with shape (11,) containing:

-Joint angles and angular velocities of the 7 arm joints End-effector position
+Joint angles and angular velocities of the 2 joints End-effector position (x, y coordinates)
-Cylinder position and velocity
-Target position
+Target position (x, y coordinates)
-Distance vectors between relevant objects
+Distance vector from end-effector to target

 ACTION SPACE
-The action space consists of 7 continuous actions in the range [-1, 1]:
+The action space consists of 2 continuous actions in the range [-1, 1]:

-Torques applied to each of the 7 arm joints
+Torques applied to the shoulder and elbow joints

 TRANSITION DYNAMICS

-2D physics simulation with arm and cylinder interactions Contact forces between arm and cylinder enable pushing Cylinder can be pushed around the 2D workspace
-Target position remains fixed during episode
+2D kinematic chain with two revolute joints End-effector position determined by forward kinematics No contact forces or external objects
+Simple point-to-point reaching task

 REWARD

-Large negative reward based on distance from cylinder to target Small negative reward based on distance from end-effector to cylinder Small negative reward for control effort
-Dense reward signal guides learning
+Large negative reward proportional to distance from end-effector to target Small negative reward for control effort (action magnitude) Dense reward signal provides continuous feedback

 STARTING STATE

-Arm starts in a neutral configuration
+Arm starts in random initial configuration
-Cylinder placed at random position in workspace
-Target position set randomly in reachable area
+Target placed randomly within reachable workspace Joint angles initialized with small random noise
-Small noise added to initial joint angles

 EPISODE END
 The episode ends when:

-Truncation: The length of the episode reaches max_steps (default: 1000) (No termination conditions based on task completion)
+Truncation: The length of the episode reaches max_steps (default: 50) (No termination conditions - short episodes for reaching task)